Tell me a little bit about yourself?

 How did you bounce back from that failure?

 Picked myself up, sat back and counted my blessings!

 I was pissed off when I failed the course, but I had to tell myself “You’re in the program … you’re here.
 Out of all those applicants they chose you for one of the 55 seats.”
 I know there are many who did not make it and would cut off their left foot with a butter knife to be in my position.
 Take the experience for what It is, learn from it, get up and keep it moving.
 It was an important lesson in humility.

 How did you prepare for the program?

 My family and I have been doing this for years.
 I’ve been a firefighter our entire marriage.
 My first job was 2.5hrs away and we had our first child that same year.
 We are all used to the schedule of me being away for long hours.
 My wife is AMAZING!
 She is used to holding down the fort while I’m away.
 After baby number 1, we started having children what seemed like every 2 weeks (lol).
 The more kids we had, the more overtime I put in, so we had a routine.
 There weren’t many adjustments that needed to be made since living this way for so many years prepared us for the program.

 What effect has PA school had on your children?

 Before starting the program, my wife and I sat down with the two oldest children since they are at an age where they need more daddy time.
 We spoke to them about what changes to expect when I went back to school.
 Now that I am in the program my kids are very involved.
 They help me practice my physical exams by telling me where I went wrong: “daddy you forgot to palpate the frontal sinuses.”
 They are really soaking it up.
-They also see that things can get done if you apply yourself.
+Plus they also see that things can get done if you apply yourself.